(Lola wears, T Shirt, Corset & Belt – No Dress, Trousers – Poster Girl, Shoes Stylist’s own)

 Dropping into the music scene with her single ‘Bad Girlfriend’.
 Portsmouth born singer and model has released, in her own words a ‘sun bathing’ project.
 The project will be full circle in February with a single dropping every month to celebrate the individual zodiac signs and make up the full album.
-Influenced by astrology, Viper sits down with Lola Coca to discuss the album, influences behind her smooth vocals matched with an array of visuals highlighting her natural beauty and creative flair.
+Influenced by astrology and its four major elements (Earth, Air, Fire & Water), Viper sits down with Lola Coca to discuss the album, influences behind her smooth vocals matched with an array of visuals highlighting her natural beauty and creative flair.

 Most of all my gut, lol.
 But musically No Doubt, M.I.A, Lauryn Hill, Kid Sister – I was just obsessed with raw, fearless females.

 (Lola Coca wears Gloves by Rocket Vintage, Bra by Elissa Poppy, Coast by Julia Seemann, Shoes by Topshop, Hot Pants by Elissa Poppy and Shades Stylist’s Own.)